 Located in the heart of the multicultural "playground of the Southwest," Ruidoso has long been the favorite recreation destination in New Mexico's spectacular Sacramento Mountains.
 From the All-American Futurity (America's richest quarter horse race) to the breathtaking grandeur of the two million acre Lincoln National Forest, the region has something to offer everyone.
 Rich in heritage and history, Ruidoso and Lincoln County witnessed the epic close of the American Frontier.
 Today, tens of thousands of tourists from all over North America visit the Ruidoso area each year.
 Nearby is the 460,000 acre Mescalero Apache Reservation with its spectacular Inn of the Mountain Gods and Ski Apache resort.
 Since 1991, ENMU-Ruidoso has become a favorite place to pursue higher education in the "tall cool pines" of Ruidoso.
-ENMU- Ruidoso's service area is identical with that of the Ruidoso Municipal School District.
+ENMU- Ruidoso 's service area is identical with that of the Ruidoso Municipal School District.
 The outlying communities of Alto, Mescalero, Tularosa, Cloudcroft, the Hondo Valley, Lincoln, Capitan, Carrizozo and Corona are also served, but residents pay out-of-district tuition rates.

 ACCREDITATION AND AFFILIATIONS

-Eastern New Mexico University and the ENMU-Ruidoso Branch are accredited by the Higher Learning Commission and are members of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504, 800-621-7440, http://www.ncahigherlearningcommission.org.
+Eastern New Mexico University and the ENMU-Ruidoso Branch are accredited by the Higher Learning Commission and are members of the North Central Association of Colleges and Schools, 230 S LaSalle Street, Suite 7-500, Chicago, IL 60604-1411, 800-621-7440, www.hlcommision.org; info@hlcommission.org.

-In addition, specific programs within the University hold accreditations by the following: the American-Speech-Language-Hearing Association, the National Council for Accreditation of Teacher Education and the Association of Collegiate Business Schools and Programs.
+In addition, specific programs within the University hold accreditations by the American-Speech-Language-Hearing Association and the Association of Collegiate Business Schools and Programs.

 Eastern New Mexico University is an accredited institutional member of the National Association of Schools of Music.

 The chemistry program is approved by the American Chemical Society as meeting the Society's program criteria.

-Eastern New Mexico University geology program is recognized by the American Institute of Professional Geologists as meeting/exceeding guidelines for undergraduate programs in geology.
-The Bachelor of Science in Nursing Completion Program is accredited by the National League of Nursing.
+The Bachelor of Science in Nursing Completion Program is accredited by the Council for the Accreditation of Educator Preparation and the Accreditation Commission for Education in Nursing.

+MEMBERSHIPS

+American Association of Colleges for Teacher Education

+American Association of Community Colleges

+American Hotel and Lodging Association

+Council of Higher Education Computing

+Lincoln County Homebuilders' Association

+New Mexico Association of Community Colleges

+New Mexico Consortium of Academic Libraries

+New Mexico Learning Network

+The Association of American Colleges and Universities

+The American Association for Higher Education

+The American Association of State Colleges and Universities

+Ruidoso Valley Chamber of Commerce

+Ruidoso Valley Economic Development Corp.